SekharAvutu/sekharavutu1.github.io/index.md

 ---
 title: Welcome to my blog

-Name: Sekhar Avutu
-Hobbies: programming.
+My name is Sekhar Avutu, My hobby is programming.

 ---